-Google, Motorola, LG and ASUS in a patent infringement case alleging Android-based smartphones and wearables infringed a device security patent.
-Kasowitz won a motion to transfer venue, from the Eastern District of Texas to the Northern District of California, following a one-day evidentiary hearing on behalf of all clients.
+Google, Motorola, LG and ASUS in successfully securing a complete dismissal on behalf of all clients in a patent infringement case alleging Android-based smartphones and wearables infringed a device security patent.
+Prior to the dismissal, Kasowitz secured a critical and rarely achieved motion to transfer venue, from the Eastern District of Texas to the Northern District of California, following a one-day evidentiary hearing on behalf of all clients.

 Fintiv in defeating Apple’s motion to transfer venue of Fintiv, Inc. v.
 Apple Inc. from the Western District of Texas to the Northern District of California.
 The complaint in the action alleges that Apple Wallet and the Apple Watch infringe Fintiv’s patent relating to the management of virtual cards stored on mobile devices.

-Google in successfully securing a complete dismissal in a patent infringement challenge brought by Data Engine Technologies in the District of Delaware.
-Data Engine alleged that Google Sheets infringed patents which purportedly covered the Quattro Pro for Windows® spreadsheet program sold by Borland Software Corporation in the 1990s.
+Google in securing a complete dismissal in a patent infringement challenge brought by Data Engine Technologies in the District of Delaware.
+Data Engine alleged that Google Sheets infringed patents which purportedly covered the Quattro Pro for Windows® spreadsheet program sold by Borland Software Corporation.
 Chief Judge Leonard P. Stark found that the asserted claims were directed to patent-ineligible subject matter and thus invalid, and granted Google’s motion to dismiss.
 This matter originally began as a six-patent case against Google, which Kasowitz successfully reduced to three patents.

 Google in a patent infringement case in California federal court in which Google seeks a declaration that it has not infringed Eolas Technologies’ patent covering interactive web browser functions.
+The Federal Circuit granted Google a rare writ of mandamus, confirming that the judge in the initial ruling by the U.S. District Court for the Eastern District of Texas had unfairly committed a “patently erroneous error” against Google.
+The Federal Circuit’s decision allowed Google to transfer the case to the Northern District of California.
 This is the third case involving Google and Eolas in which Kasowitz has served as trial counsel for Google.

-- In the second case, Kasowitz represented Google in a patent infringement case brought in California federal court in which Google and J.C.
-Penney sought declarations that they have not infringed two Eolas Technologies patents covering interactive web browser functions.
-Eolas moved to dismiss Google’s complaint, alleging a lack of personal jurisdiction.
-Eolas’s motions were denied, ruling California’s long-arm statute establishes the court’s personal jurisdiction over Eolas because its exclusive licensing agreement for the patents-in-suit created continuing patent-related obligations with the patents’ California-based owners.
-The case ultimate was dismissed and resolved favorably.
+- Kasowitz represented Google in a patent infringement case brought in California federal court in which Google and J.C.
+Penney sought declarations that they have not infringed two Eolas patents covering interactive web browser functions.
+The case ultimately settled favorably.

 Google in a patent infringement case alleging that Google Drive infringed Hall Data’s database synchronization patent.
-Kasowitz won a motion to transfer venue, from the Eastern District of Texas to the Northern District of California, on behalf of Google.
+Kasowitz won a motion to transfer venue, from the Eastern District of Texas to the Northern District of California.

-Adobe Systems Incorporated customers (e.g. Bed Bath & Beyond, QVC, J.C.
+Adobe customers (e.g. Bed Bath & Beyond, QVC, J.C.
 Penney, Kohl’s Corporation and Dillard’s) in a patent infringement case alleging infringement of Tejas’s image file formatting patent.
-By utilizing the customer-suit exception, Kasowitz filed a declaratory judgment action in the Northern District of California against Tejas on behalf of Adobe.
-This rarely utilized exception allowed Kasowitz to secure a walk-away victory on behalf of Adobe and its customers.
+By utilizing the customer-suit exception, Kasowitz filed a declaratory judgment action in the Northern District of California against Tejas.
+This rarely utilized exception allowed Kasowitz to secure a victory on behalf of Adobe and its customers.

 Verizon in numerous patent infringement matters involving cellular communication hand-offs, cellular phone hotspot technology, data transmission protocols, network extender products, audio communication systems for computer networks and interactive media guides.

-Adobe Systems in a patent infringement matter alleging numerous high-profile companies, including technology giants Apple and Hewlett Packard, violated PanTaurus LLC’s patent describing a secure computer system.
+Adobe in a patent infringement matter alleging numerous high-profile companies, including technology giants Apple and Hewlett Packard, violated PanTaurus’ patent describing a secure computer system.

-Recreational Equipment, Inc. (REI) in a patent infringement action as part of a joint defense group that included Staples, L.L.
+Recreational Equipment (REI) in a patent infringement action as part of a joint defense group that included Staples, L.L.
 Bean, Dillard’s, Drugstore.com, HSN, J.C.
 Penney, and Rhapsody.
-All other defendants settled in June 2014, and REI prepared for trial as the sole remaining defendant.
-Shortly before trial, REI settled the case.
+The case settled favorably.

 Purolite in its action for trade secret misappropriation against competitor Thermax, relating to stolen manufacturing formulae.
 We successfully obtained $38 million for Purolite.